Rocky (quick movie review)

 When it comes to a tight montage, you just can’t do better than the first Rocky.
 (Sorry, Scarface.)
 It’s not too long, it conveys information at a rapid pace and of course, we can’t forget the music.

 That’s the thing about this movie… you just can’t find a flaw.
 Maybe it’s not the most beautiful thing to look at in history of cinema, but it still has some stunning images.
 The performances are above reproach, the story is nearly flawless… how awesome is it that Rocky doesn’t win the fight?
 I still remember reading the screenplay in high school… the stage direction says that Rocky felt like a champion because he never gave up – he went the distance with the best, and that’s all anyone can really do.
 You do your best and let the chips fall where they may, as the saying goes – it’s conveyed perfectly, that’s why it continues to resonate with audiences.
 He proved something to himself, and he has Adrian in his life – Rocky doesn’t need anything else.
 It’s the perfect ending.

 Say what you want about the sequels, but the first Rocky is the underdog sports movie everyone has been imitating ever since.
 A true classic that I’m long over due to re watch!

-Posted on August 20, 2014, in movie reviews and tagged Adrian Pennino, Apollo Creed, Burgess Meredith, Burt Young, Carl Weathers, Mickey Goldmill, movie reviews, movies, Paulie Pennino, quick movie review, Rocky, Rocky Balboa, Sylvester Stallone, Talia Shire.
+Posted on August 20, 2014, in movie review and tagged Adrian Pennino, Apollo Creed, Burgess Meredith, Burt Young, Carl Weathers, Mickey Goldmill, movie review, movies, Paulie Pennino, quick movie review, Rocky, Rocky Balboa, Sylvester Stallone, Talia Shire.
 Bookmark the permalink.
 2 Comments.